AbhishekYadav-01/SWE_Python/README.md

 1. **Clone the Repository**
-   Clone this repository to your local machine using the following command:

-   git clone https://github.com/AbhishekYadav-01/SWE_Python
+   Clone this repository to your local machine using the following command: git clone https://github.com/AbhishekYadav-01/SWE_Python

-Make sure you have installed all the dependencies. requests pandas matplotlib
+2. Make sure you have installed all the dependencies : requests pandas matplotlib